Emergency fodder aids western Queensland primary producers

 The Department of Primary Industries is working with Local Disaster Management Groups to ensure this emergency fodder is distributed around the clock.

-Emergency fodder is critical to Queensland’s response and recovery efforts in the region and will address economic challenges and animal welfare and land management issues.
+Emergency fodder is critical to Queensland’s response and recovery efforts in the region.